hamza-elmoudden/Back-End-Blog-Express-js-Nosql/README.md

 Main components:

 -Express.js: a web framework for developing dynamic web applications
-MongoDB: an open-source NoSQL database
+-MongoDB: an open-source NoSQL database
 Mongoose: an ORM library for MongoDB
 bcrypt: a password-hashing library
 body-parser: a library for parsing form data